Agence-DnD/dpd-france-orocommerce-bundle/doc/documentation.md

 )
 ```

-* A product with the attribute `DPD France Max qty` set to "-1" has no specific quantity limitation.
+* A product with the attribute `DPD France Max qty` set to "-1" has no specific quantity limitation
-* A product with the attribute `DPD France Max qty` set to "0" is not shippable with DPD France.
+* A product with the attribute `DPD France Max qty` set to "0" is not shippable with DPD France

-There are 3 levels of limitation for product quantities:
+There are 3 levels of limitation regarding product quantities:
-* 1- DPD France `Maximum package number per order` Integration global setting
+* 1- The DPD France `Maximum package number per order` Integration global setting
-* 2- Method specific limitation in db table `dnd_dpd_fr_shipping_service`: parcel_max_amount
+* 2- The DPD shipping method specific limitation inside the database table `dnd_dpd_fr_shipping_service`: `parcel_max_amount`
-* 3- Product specific limitation with the attribute `DPD France Max qty`
+* 3- The Product specific limitation with the attribute `DPD France Max qty` as described above

-Other limitations can be set using [Expression Language for Shipping and Payment Rules](https://doc.oroinc.com/user/back-office/system/shipping-rules/expression-lang/#payment-shipping-expression-lang)
+Other limitations can be set using [Expression Language for Shipping and Payment Rules](https://doc.oroinc.com/user/back-office/system/shipping-rules/expression-lang/#payment-shipping-expression-lang).
-, you can for example add the following expression on top of your rule expression to limit the shipping method to a specific customer group:
+For example, you can add the following expression on top of your expression rules to limit the DPD shipping method to a specific customer group:

 ```
 customer.group.id = 4 and